Student Handbook 2025-2026

 Our school uses the Jupiter web-app to help keep parents/guardians informed about their child's progress.
 Parents/Guardians can login anytime to check the child's current grades, homework, missing assignments, test scores, and to contact teachers.
 The Parent Coordinator will share opportunities, such as scholarships, internships, workshops, and summer jobs via Jupiter.
 If you do not already have a Jupiter account, we encourage parents/guardians to contact the parent coordinator.
 She also supervises SYEP students working at Fort Hamilton High School during the summer.

-Students are provided with a DOE student account (___@nycstudents.net) which is necessary to log into our Chrome books, access grades, join Google Classrooms, and stay connected with the school.
-If a student needs assistance with a forgotten password or username, they should see the Parent Coordinator in room 149 during their lunch period.
+Students are provided with a DOE student account ([email protected]) which is necessary to log into our Chrome books, access grades, join Google Classrooms, and stay connected with the school.
+If a student needs assistance with a forgotten password or username, they should see the Parent Coordinator in room 149 during their lunch period or stop by the library.

 During virtual learning, the Parent Coordinator is always available to ensure communication with parents and students.
 Resources for parent and student opportunities are forwarded to parents and students every week using the Jupiter and DOE email.